twaslowski/blog/_posts/draft-2024-04-04-dependency-injection-in-python.md

 ## So ...
 Should I use it?

 It depends!
 Do you have a small project that you want to get off the ground quickly?
+Absolutely!